helenziyihuang/helenziyihuang/README.md

 <br/>

 **During my Master's journey, I experience developing products and building startups, where...**
 - I developed a product idea to mitigate airport opertional distruptions.
-The project was supported by Port Authority of NY & NJ and LaGuardia Gateway Partners, and was selected to be presented at Cornell's open event.
-Check out our presentation below.
+This project was supported by Port Authority of NY & NJ and LaGuardia Gateway Partners, and was selected to be presented at Cornell's open event.
   - [Screening on Wheels Presentation](https://drive.google.com/file/d/1DKymaXVgOiByycYncjKKzSJdK16vzJru/view)

 <br/>

 **I earned my Bachelor of Science degree in Computer Science and Pharmacology at UC Santa Barbara, where...**
 - I participated in a Data Science Capstone Project and studied a rare genetic mutation that causes early-onset Alzheimer's Disease.
-Check out the links below for more.
   - [Official Description Site](https://centralcoastdatascience.org/projects/all/2021/exploring-and-understanding-rare-genetic-mutation-causes-early-onset-alzheimers)
   - [Final Report/Paper](https://drive.google.com/file/d/1vPySCN4vDqJvLGjy2PA4LOsAEz9317TR/view?usp=sharing)
 - I tutored several introductory courses in the Department of Computer Science, including: